desirablesolutions/blakprint/docs/FAQS.md

 <details>
 <summary><em>Is this stable to use in production?</em></summary>

-<em>Yes && No.</em> The library is just a collection of small typescript modules, types, and plugins commonly used for making M.V.C and generalized for.
+<em>No. -- however</em> The library is just a collection of small typescript modules, types, and plugins commonly used for making M.V.C and generalized for.
 It is very extensible, and is extremely high-level.
-There is no fancy-shmancy engine or compiler (technically, the default effector functor uses <a href="">Effect</a> but its not required, the simplified option uses a generically typed identity function to abstract definition methods.
+There is no fancy-shmancy engine or compiler.
+Just logic.

 </details>